-In June 2017 I was doing art work and writing about the appalling demolition of housing estates’ in Lambeth and the effect this is having on people.
+In June 2017 I was campaigning with people, doing art work and writing about the appalling demolition of housing estates in Lambeth and the effect this is having on people.

 Whilst involved in this work I heard of the devastating fire of Grenfell Tower in West London.
 On the 2nd of July I attended an Eid Ceremony for those who died in the fire and met people who were looking after the now tributary and healing space, which is under the motorway flyover near the tower.
 Whilst in the area some of the people looking after the space asked me to paint something on a motor way pillar, so that people wouldn’t forget.
 I was uneasy about doing this, given the sensitivity of the task and the huge gruelling human trauma the work would be about.
 But after conversations described here with people in the area I felt encouraged to make the work photographed here.
 I learnt a lot as the work progress from speaking to local people and volunteers and this informed the work.
 So the murals were done in dialogue influenced by what people told me portraying the faces and people I was seeing around me.